Christ statue removed from SC Baptist church for being ‘too Catholic,' artist says

 A statue of Jesus Christ and accompanying artwork that has been displayed at Red Bank Baptist Church for more than a decade will be taken down by Thursday, according to church officials.

-The art will be removed because a majority of the congregation voted that the 7-foot-tall statue and sculpted reliefs were "causing come confusion."
+The art will be removed because a majority of the congregation voted that the 7-foot-tall statue and sculpted reliefs were "causing some confusion."

 According to the church, many people think the sculptures are Catholic and not representative of a Baptist church.